practicalli/clojure/docs/clojure-cli/projects/migrate-project.md

-# Migrating Projects To Clojure Cli Tools
+# Migrating Project To Clojure CLI

-Migrating to Clojure CLI tools only requires the addition of a `deps.edn` configuration to the project.
-A [user level configuration containing a collection of community tools]([practicalli/clojure-deps-edn]({{ book.P9IClojureDepsEdn }})) minimizes the project configuration required.
+Migrating an existing project to Clojure CLI can be as simple as the addition of a `deps.edn` configuration file.

+A [user configuration containing a collection of community tools]([practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn){target=_blank}) minimizes the project configuration required.

-> #### Hint::Magic Leiningen plugins
+!!!
+WARNING "Leiningen plugins that change code"
-> A few Leiningen plugins inject code into a project to make it work.
+    Some Leiningen plugins inject code into a project to make it work.
 For example, lein-ring injects clojure code into the project to run an application server.
 These type of plugins may require updates to the Clojure code in the project.

 ## Minimal approach

 Create a `deps.edn` file in the root of the project directory, containing an empty hash-map, `{}`

 The Clojure version will be taken from the Clojure CLI tools install configuration.

-This configuration is enough to run a terminal REPL UI for the project, although requiring some namespaces from a project may require libraries to be added as dependencies first.
+This configuration is enough to run a terminal REPL UI for the project, although requiring namespaces from the project may require libraries to be added as dependencies first.

+???
+HINT "Use addlibs to hotload dependencies"
+    addlibs will hotload libraries into the running REPL so can be used to determine which libraries are reqiured to make the project work.
+This approach can be useful for diagnosing conflicts in dependencies by loading them in stages and narrowing down the conflict.

 ### Adding dependencies

 All Clojure projects require the `org.clojure/clojure` library and a specific version is defined in the configuration that comes with the Clojure CLI install.

 Use the `:deps` key in `deps.edn` to specify a version of the `org.clojure/clojure` library, along with any dependencies required for the Clojure code to run.